-As a F-1 or J-1 student, your primary purpose in the United States is to complete an academic program.
-However, there are specific circumstances under which a student, with the permission of ISSS and other immigration agencies, may seek paid or unpaid employment.
+As a F-1 or J-1 student your primary purpose in the United States is to complete an academic program.
+However, there are specific circumstances when a student, with the permission of ISSS and other immigration agencies, may seek paid or unpaid employment.

 Before considering employment, please remember the following:

-- If you plan to do CPT or OPT, all employment must be directly related to your academic major.
+- If you plan to do CPT or OPT all employment must directly relate to your academic major.

 - Failure to adhere to employment regulations can result in a violation of status and/or impact future applications you make for benefits or statuses.